AlexandriaDAO/core/src/alex_frontend/public/faq.md

 Not yet, but very soon.

-4. What is a Scion NFT?
+4. What are SBTs?

-A Scion NFT is a copy of an original NFT that allows you to use it in Alexandria.
-It is a soul bound token, and so cannot be traded, but it can collect ALEX on your behalf if others like it.
+Soul-Bound Tokens, meaning they are part of your profile and cannot be transferred.
+On Alexandria, they are a copy of an original NFT that allows you to use that content as your own (since you paid for it, and auto-reference the original).

 5. Are my NFTs safe?